tracking-exposed/youtube.tracking.exposed/content/trexit.md

 Then, we focused on the number of suggested videos shared by Leave users (in yellow in Figure 3), i.e. users trained with videos coming from The Telegraph or The Sun channels, and Remain users (in blue in Figure 3), i.e. users trained with videos coming from The Guardian and The Daily Mirror.
 We investigated how this quantity changes over time, i.e. as the number of videos used to personalize profiles grows from 1 to 5.
 The result is a dynamic network graph presented by the following video.

-[Video 1](https://www.youtube.com/watch?v=Ezkh7GqxP-M&feature=youtu.be): Evolution of shared suggested videos within different user groups
+### Evolution of shared suggested videos within different user groups

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Ezkh7GqxP-M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 As shown by the video (Figure 4), the number of videos suggested to both Remain and Leave users seems to decrease as the personalization goes on.
 We decided to formally test this result by defining a measure of similarity between clusters as a measure of similarity between the suggestions proposed to Remain and Leave users and to test the availability of statistical evidence of the similarity decrease.